How is space handled in custom monitor script parameters?

 Yes, monitoring is not impacted during a maintenance window.

-Are subject and description fields mandatory in the alert XML?
+Are subject and description fields required in the alert XML?
 Can they be null?

-Yes, both Subject and Description fields are mandatory in the alert XML.
+Yes, both Subject and Description fields are required in the alert XML.
 Only then the agent sends the alert to the Alert browser.

 What are the DOs and DON’Ts in a custom script monitor execution?